owid/sdg-tracker.org/pages/peace-justice.md

         <div class="col-md">
             <span>SDG Indicator 16.10.1</span>
             <h3>Journalist and media killings</h3>
-            <p><strong>Definition:</strong> Indicator 16.10.1 is the <q>number of verified cases of killing, kidnapping, enforced disappearance, arbitrary detention and torture of journalists, associated media personnel, trade unionists and human rights advocates in the previous 12 months</q>.<p>Data is available for the number of homicides on journalists or other media personnel, given as the total number in a given country and breakdown by gender.</p>
+            <p><strong>Definition:</strong> Indicator 16.10.1 is the <q>number of verified cases of killing, kidnapping, enforced disappearance, arbitrary detention and torture of journalists, associated media personnel, trade unionists and human rights advocates in the previous 12 months</q>.</p>
+            <p>Data is available for the number of homicides on journalists or other media personnel, given as the total number in a given country and breakdown by gender.</p>
             <p><strong>Goal:</strong> <q>Protect fundamental freedoms</q> across all countries by 2030.</p>
         </div>
         <div class="col-md">